twidi/streamdeckfs/README.md

 One named `background` (where only the fill color is missing), which can be referenced like this: `IMAGE;ref=ref:draw:background;fill=ref`

-One named `progress` which draws a progress bar on the bottom of the key (where the X1 and X2 coordinates must be updated to the proper progress value (both must be the same, here at 92%)), which can be referenced like this: `IMAGE;layer=3;ref=ref:draw:progress;coords=0%,50%,0,50%` (here we change the progress to 50% and set the layer number to `3` as the reference does not have it defined because each key using it may want to place the `progress` at a different layer)
+One named `progress` which draws a progress bar on the bottom of the key (where the Y2 coordinate must be updated to the proper progress value (here at 32%)), which can be referenced like this: `IMAGE;layer=3;ref=ref:draw:progress;coords=0%,92,50%,92%` (here we change the progress to 50% and set the layer number to `3` as the reference does not have it defined because each key using it may want to place the `progress` at a different layer)

 - `KEY_ROW_2_COL_1;name=close`